MB3hel/Arduino-Core-MSP430/extras/DEVELOPERS.md

 Run `extras/package.sh` and enter the version number.
 The tarball will be created in the `build` directory.
 This script is intended to be run on a Linux system.
 It may work on macOS or on MSYS2 on windows, but those are not tested.

-Note that while developing the core, the `dev-update.sh` script can be used to install it in the IDE (it is assumed that the toolchain and debug server tool packages are already installed).
-Note that you will need to manually delete `~/.arduino15/packages/arduino-core-msp430/hardware/msp430/999.999.999/` to be able to install official releases.
+Note that while developing the core, clone to `SKETCHBOOK/hardware/arduino-core-msp430/msp430` and restart the Arduino IDE after making changes for them to take effect.